litchipi/Memory/README.md

 #### List all categories
 `memory ls`
 By default, you get some metadata about the categories as well, use option `-n`

+#### Inspect a directory in registries
+`memory inspect ~`
+Will check if the given path is registered inside one or more categories.
+You can pass options `-i` to get more info (such as the latest snapshot taken), and the `-l` option to inspect every file and directory inside the path given (will perform normal inspect if path is a file)